ChadWKirk/PicPocket/docs/Coming Up/Editor Feature.md

 on delete, imgTitleArrState gets filtered to remove element with public id of deleted public id

+**Modal:**

+On mobile, the modal will be a window.alert or window.confirm, on desktop it will be a modal under the button.

+Desktop modal design - Red background, 8px border radius, white text, white background buttons with red text and 4px border radius.
+Tooltip is pretty big.

+Break points for media queries - under 650px show window.alert/confirm.
+Over 650px show modal.

 ### Edit in Image Modal:

 Image Gallery pipeline: